Configuration categories and homotopy automorphisms: The shift construction

-Let us see how the derived section space $\rsec(\psi_X)$ depends on $X$.
-(Reason for being interested in $\rsec(\psi_X)$: it is a good homotopical substitute for $\partial M$ when $X$ is $\config(M\smin\partial M)$ for a compact smooth manifold $M$.)
-We would like to say that homotopy automorphisms of $X$ as a simplicial space over $N\fin$ induce homotopy automorphisms of $\rsec(\psi_X)$.
-The following is a slightly pedestrian justification.
-Abbreviate $W(X):=\rsec(\psi_X)$.
-Let $v\co X\to Y$ be a weak equivalence between simplicial spaces.
+\begin{rem} Suppose that $X$ is a fiberwise complete Segal space over $N\fin$.
+If $X$ is elementary, then $\rsec(\psi_X)$ is a model for the homotopy inverse limit of the contravariant functor on $X$ encoded by $\psi_X$ according to proposition~\ref{prop-elementaryright}.
+Whether $X$ is elementary or not, we would like to say that homotopy automorphisms of $X$ as a simplicial space over $N\fin$ induce homotopy automorphisms of $\rsec(\psi_X)$.
+The following is a rather pedestrian justification. [~The idea is that the classifying space of the grouplike monoid of homotopy automorphisms of $X$ over $N\fin$ carries a universal simplicial fibration with fibers weakly equivalent to $X$, and we may apply $\rsec(\psi_{(-)})$ fiberwise to that.~] Abbreviate $W(X):=\rsec(\psi_X)$.
+Let $v\co X\to Y$ be a weak equivalence between simplicial spaces over $N\fin$, both fiberwise complete Segal.
 This determines a commutative square of simplicial spaces

 Define $W(v)$ as the simplicial set of triples $(s,t,h)$ where $s$ and $t$ are derived sections of $\psi_X$ and $\psi_Y$ respectively, and $h$ is a homotopy connecting $\shift(v)^\sharp\circ s$ to $t\circ v^\flat$.
 (More precisely a $k$-simplex of $W(v)$ is a family of such triples $(s,t,h)$ parameterized by the geometric $k$-simplex $\Delta^k$.)
 There are forgetful weak equivalences